Vanessa96/DetecTor/emonpi/readme.md

 put firmware/rs.py # sampling script, run on the raspberry pi.

-note files in the snapshot folder contains a full copy of the code that works if for any reason the above change does not work, the firmware.hex can be directly flashed to the emonPi.
+also see `https://github.com/csarron/emonpi` if for any reason the above change does not work.

 ### Sampling energy using emonPi